EMI Soil Scanning

 Target Soil Sampling

 No more using a grid sampling method and hoping to hit all the variation.
 With EMI soil scanning we plan your soil samples or investigation positions based on the amount of variation.
-Less holes when there is less variation and more where there is more variation.
+Fewer holes when there is less variation and more where there is more variation.

 Irrigation and Drainage design

 As soil texture is the main driving force behind differences in soil EMI readings, it makes it the perfect tool to define where significant boundaries exist.
-This in return helps with improving the planning on irrigation block design and just as importantly drainage design.
+This in return helps with improving the planning of irrigation block design and just as importantly drainage design.

 As mulching is becoming more and more expensive, EMI allows for the effective use of this resource.
 When combining EMI data with crop health, we can identify areas where weak growth is associated with lower, more sandy soil.
 This allows you to create a more homogenous soil water dynamic across an irrigation block.